novuhq/novu/README.md

 ## ⭐️ Why Novu?

 Novu provides a unified API that makes it simple to send notifications through multiple channels, including In-App, Push, Email, SMS, and Chat.
-With Novu, you can create custom workflows and define conditions for each channel, ensuring that your notifications are delivered in the most effective way possible.
+With Novu, you can create custom workflows and define conditions for each channel, ensuring that your notifications are delivered most effectively.

 ## ✨ Features